COVID-19 Protocols & FAQs

-At present, the Ministry of Health is recommending that families do not have guests stay over.
+At present, the Ministry of Health is guidelines prevent families hosting no first degree family members or friends.
 If this changes, we will immediately inform parents so that you can arrange for your child to visit with friends or family.
-Currently, taxis may only take two passengers in the back seat.

 What will happen if there is a resurgence and the session needs to be cancelled?

 While we do not believe that this will be the case, we have an emergency closure plan that will be activated.
 In the unlikely event that the campus needs to close, we will ensure that all students return home safely.
 Online study will start as soon as possible upon the students’ return home.
 If these events occur, we will be in constant communication with families throughout.